 Kevin becomes the main character of The Third; it might be said that the reason why it's called The Third and not Third Chapter was because Estelle and Joshua aren't really the main characters anymore.

 Loewe.
 Despite the fact that he officially died in SC, Falcom brought him back in The Third.
-Then you have Vantage Master Portable where he and Renne becomes a playable main character instead of the other party members in the game, even worse in Alternative Saga, he just gets in there without any explanation despite he is already dead, at least Vantage Master Portable takes place before SC but Alternative Saga obviously takes place after The Third making it impossible for him to be there in the first place but Falcom think it's not a reason enough to not to include him in the game.
-And then just recently Falcom announced that they're making a prequel comic adaption with him as the main character...
+Then you have Vantage Master Portable where he and Renne become playable main characters instead of the other party members of Sora.
+It's even worse in Alternative Saga in which he appears without any explanation despite being dead.
+Vantage Master Portable takes place before SC, but Alternative Saga takes place after The Third.
+And just recently Falcom announced a prequel comic adaption with Loewe as the main character...

 Break the Cutie: Joshua, Renne, Kevin, and Loewe's pasts are riddled with this, although the first three eventually recover due to the Power of Love.

 Breaking the Fourth Wall: In The Third's sub quest to open the Star Door, one of the Star Door shows us the meeting of Ouroboros leaders meeting and their conversation regarding the events in Liberl and revealing that this is all just the beginning.
 After the meeting, Campanella laughs, before saying...